OK. Respira (song)

 "OK.
-Respira" is a song by Italian singer Elodie.
-It was written by Elodie, Joan Thiele, Federica Abbate, Jacopo Ettorre, Leonardo Grillotti, Federico Mercuri, Giordano Cremona and Eugenio Maimone, and produced by the collective Itaca.
+Respira" is a song co-written and recorded by Italian singer Elodie.
+It was released by Island Records on 9 December 2022 as the fifth single from the singer's fourth studio album by the same name.

-It was released by Island Records on 9 December 2022 as the fifth single from Elodie's fourth album of the same name.
+It was written by Elodie, Joan Thiele, Federica Abbate, Jacopo Ettorre and composed by Leonardo Grillotti, Federico Mercuri, Giordano Cremona and Eugenio Maimone, and produced by the collective ITACA.
 It peaked at 45 on the Italian singles' chart and was certified gold.

 Music video

 The music video for the song, directed by Giampaolo Sgura, was released on YouTube on the same day.